-In B.C., we directly employ approximately 924 people in our logging and manufacturing operations and corporate offices.
-The Canadian United Steel Workers ("USW") is the certified bargaining agent for approximately 368 of these people.
+In B.C., we directly employ approximately 952 people in our logging and manufacturing operations and corporate offices.
+The Canadian United Steel Workers ("USW") is the certified bargaining agent for approximately 383 of these people.
 The agreement with the USW for the Southern Interior is in place and has an expiry date of June 30, 2023, while the B.C.
-Coast USW agreement expired on June 14, 2019, with negotiations ongoing.
-There have been no workplace disruptions at the Acorn sawmill.
-The Canadian Merchant Service Guild ("CMSG") represents 18 employees, and their collective agreement expires September 30, 2021.
+Coast USW agreement has an expiry date of June 14, 2024.
+The Canadian Merchant Service Guild ("CMSG") represents 19 employees, and their collective agreement expires September 30, 2021.

-In the U.S., we employ approximately 2,056 employees in our sawmill and remanufacturing operations in Washington, Oregon, Georgia, Arkansas, South Carolina and in our offices located in Bellingham, Washington and Peachtree City, Georgia.
-The International Association of Machinists ("IAM") is the certified bargaining agent for approximately 85 of these people employed in the Longview, Washington sawmill.
-The IAM collective agreement expires on November 15, 2020.
+In the U.S., we employ approximately 1,848 employees in our sawmill and remanufacturing operations in Washington, Oregon, Georgia, Arkansas, South Carolina and in our office located Peachtree City, Georgia.
+The International Association of Machinists ("IAM") is the certified bargaining agent for approximately 84 of these people employed in the Longview, Washington sawmill.
+The IAM collective agreement expires on November 15, 2024.